 Bitters For Liver Health

-The liver is an incredibly important organ that serves an important purpose — detoxifying our bodies and regulating our metabolic processes.
-Bitters can boost liver function by stimulating the detoxification process and helping the liver operate more efficiently.
+The liver is an incredibly important organ that serves an important purpose of detoxifying our bodies and regulating our metabolic processes.
+Bitters can help boost liver function by stimulating the detoxification process and helping the liver operate more efficiently.
 In fact, one study that was conducted on animals found that artichoke leaf, an excellent source of natural bitters, actually helped protect the liver and help the liver’s cells to regenerate.

 Unlike medicine that addresses liver health, natural bitters simply trigger the production of healthy hormones and enzymes and prompt the body to better coordinate the metabolism of sugars and fats.